HassanJ07/FisrtMarkupPage/MyFirstMarkupPage.md

 # Hasan Fakkus : Future developper
 ---
-I'm currently training to be a developper at Becode, i come frome video editing and directing all kinds of videos i've did that for five years and even founded a company with a friend but then COVID happend.. so i decided to go with my first love : programming and developping!
+I'm currently training to be a developper at Becode, i come frome video editing and directing all kinds of videos and i've did that for five years and even founded a company with a friend but then COVID happend.. so i decided to go with my first love : programming and developping!

 ### My 3 most surprising skills :
 1. Guitar playing